 City centre travel improvements

-Work is underway to improve how we travel in Hereford through providing new and improved roads and facilities for public transport, pedestrians and cyclists, and a new transport hub.
+Work is underway to improve travel in the city through providing new and improved roads and facilities for public transport, pedestrians and cyclists.